nuitrcs/rnaseq_workshop/README.md

 ___

 ## Introduction to RNA-seq
+*Northwestern genomics researchers are also invited to use CETO, an RNA-seq pipeline developed by Elizabeth Bartom.
+Information on CETO is available [here](https://github.com/ebartom/NGSbartom); to use CETO on Quest, please contact e-bartom@northwestern.edu.

 There are several sequencing analysis methods available based on the **goal of your experiment**:
 *	_**RNA-seq**_ : _co-expression networks, differentially expressed genes_